 Families across all socioeconomic levels, even those from seemingly stable, healthy situations, may experience different types of trauma.
 Consider these statistics, as quoted from the U.S. Department of Justice:

-- Twenty-one percent of kids report experiencing bullying.
+- Additionally, 21 percent of kids report experiencing bullying.

 - Sixty percent of American kids witness violence, crime, or abuse in their homes, schools, and communities.